George's girlfriend asks what he truly thinks of her — and he tells her. Meanwhile Elaine volunteers for an IRS audit.

 KRAMERCan you believe somebody threw this out?
 You know I'm going to make a

 JERRYwouldn't it be invisible?
-I mean, what, are you going to just sense it's
+I mean, what, are you going to just sense it's in front of the couch?

 <Elaine enters - she and Kramer avoid each other's stares>